-How Exercise Can Put You In The Right Mindset For Language Learning — Remote Encounters Diary, Part 3
+How Exercise Can Prep You For Language Learning — Remote Encounters Diary, Part 3

 I have relaxed into speaking Spanish since my last diary entry, and I put a lot of it down to bicycle touring.
 I would even go as far to say that bicycle touring is changing my life!